Common use of Mandatory Arbitration Clause in Contracts

 Mandatory Arbitration.
-The Employee and the Company agree that any claim, controversy or dispute between the Employee and the Company (including without limitation its affiliates, officers, employees, representatives, or agents) arising out of or relating to this Agreement, the employment of the Employee, the cessation of employment of the Employee, or any matter relating to the foregoing shall be submitted to and settled by arbitration in a forum of the American Arbitration Association ("AAA") located in New York County in the State of New York and conducted in accordance with the National Rules for the Resolution of Employment Disputes.
-In such arbitration: (i) each arbitrator shall agree to treat as confidential evidence and other information presented by the parties to the same extent as Confidential Information under this Agreement must be held confidential by the Employee, (ii) the arbitrators shall have no authority to amend or modify any of the terms of this Agreement, and (iii) the arbitrators shall have ten business days from the closing statements or submission of post-hearing briefs by the parties to render their decision.
-Any arbitration award shall be final and binding upon the parties, and any court, state or federal, having jurisdiction may enter a judgment on the award.
-The foregoing requirement to arbitrate claims, controversies, and disputes applies to all claims or demands by the Employee, including without limitation any rights or claims the Employee may have under the Age Discrimination in Employment Act of 1967 (which prohibits age discrimination in employment), Title VII of the Civil Rights Act of 1964 (which prohibits discrimination in employment based on race, color, national origin, religion, sex, or pregnancy), the Americans with Disabilities Act of 1991 (which prohibits discrimination in employment against qualified persons with a disability), the Equal Pay Act (which prohibits paying men and women unequal pay for equal work) or any other federal, state, or local laws or regulations pertaining to the Employee's employment or the termination of the Employee's employment.
+The Employee and the Company agree that any claim, controversy, controversy or dispute between the Employee and the Company (including without limitation Company’s Affiliatesits affiliates, officers, employees, representatives, or agents) arising out of or relating to this Agreement, the employment of the Employee, the cessation of employment of the Employee, or any matter relating to the foregoing shall be submitted to and settled by arbitration before in a single arbitrator in the forum of the American Arbitration Association ("AAA") located in New York County in the State of New York and conducted in accordance with the National Rules for the Resolution of Employment Disputes.
+In such arbitration, : (ai) the each arbitrator shall agree to treat as confidential evidence and other information presented by the parties to the same extent as Confidential Information under this Agreement must be held confidential by the Employee, (bii) the arbitrator arbitrators shall have no authority to amend or modify any of the terms of this Agreement, and (ciii) the arbitrator arbitrators shall have ten business days from the closing statements or submission of post-hearing briefs by the parties to render his their decision.
+Any arbitration award (regardless of the forum) shall be final and binding upon the parties, and any court, state or federal, having jurisdiction may enter a judgment on the award.
+The foregoing requirement to arbitrate claims, controversies, and disputes applies to all claims or demands by the Employee, including without limitation any rights or claims the Employee may have under the Age Discrimination in Employment Act of 1967 (which prohibits age discrimination in employment), Title VII of the Civil Rights Act of 1964 (which prohibits discrimination in employment based on race, color, national origin, religion, sex, or pregnancy), the Americans with Disabilities Act of 1991 (which prohibits discrimination in employment against qualified persons with a disability), the Equal Pay Act (which prohibits paying men and women unequal pay for equal work) or any other federal, state, or local laws or regulations pertaining to the Employee’s 's employment or the termination of the Employee’s 's employment.
+All costs of said arbitration, including the arbitrator’s fees, if any, shall be borne equally by the parties, unless the arbitration decision and award provides otherwise.
+All legal fees incurred by each party in connection with said arbitration shall be borne by the party who incurs them, unless applicable statutory authority exists providing for the award of attorneys’ fees to a prevailing party and the arbitration decision and award provides for the award of such fees.

 Appears in 9 contracts